ottoGet your BioMap

 Yes.
 Intense exercise can raise AST 2-3x for 24-72 hours.
 Avoid heavy exercise for 48 hours before a blood test for accurate results.

-What is the AST/ALT ratio?
+What is the AST/ALT (De Ritis) ratio?

 Check all your biomarkers at once